Billex87/car-shairs/README.md

 * Just to show, the app renders beautifully on all devices, in this picture we are using an iPhone X screen.

-## Challenges, More Ideas, Etc.

-I honestly would love to implement the menu popping down when you scroll that is currently on the Shair Web App.
-Due to the time constraints, I decided to forego that functionality.
-I have also started implementing the slider for the year.
-It is working but I ran into the challenge of distinguishing if the slider is in the default value or if it is actually a part of the query.

 If I had more time, I would also create automated tests using Cypress and Jest.